noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 ## Implementation in Code
 [📓](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/manual/Workflows.html)
 Unity intends for there to be 3 different ways for you to interact with the Input System, each with different pros and cons.
 The next 3 sections will each cover one.
-They are Direct Polling, PlayerInput Events, and Quick & Dirty Hardcoding.
-Direct Polling has all input behavior defined in code, as opposed to having links in the editor, which can make debugging easier.
+They are using the Actions API, PlayerInput Events, and Quick & Dirty Hardcoding.
+The Actions API is the recommended method and has all input behavior defined in code, as opposed to having links in the editor, which can make debugging easier.
 It also allows for more custom behavior.
 However, it does require more code.
 PlayerInput Events lets you set up events that will trigger your code when needed.
 This results in less code, but can make de-bugging trickier.
 This approach does have a baked in solution for local multiplayer when combined with the PlayerInputManager.
 Quick & Dirty Hardcoding completely bypasses action maps, actions, and bindings, and just lets you quickly check if a button is pressed.
 This is good for prototyping and game jams, but shouldn't be used for anything serious.

-## Direct Polling
+## Actions API
 [📓](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/manual/Workflow-Actions.html)
+There are several ways to do this style in of itself O_o.
+They all have Pros and Cons I guess.
+### Polling
 ```csharp
 using UnityEngine.InputSystem;
 ------